ichard26/ichard26.github.io/content/about.md

 ---
 title: About me
 description: I'm Richard aka ichard26.
 I'm a hobby Python developer and FOSS contributor.
 I contribute to mypyc and pip and used to co-maintain Black and Bandersnatch.
-Staff at Python Discord.
 layout: single
 showReadingTime: false
-modified: 2024-04-19
+modified: 2025-07-28
 ---

 Hello!
 I'm Richard.
 I go by `ichard26` on the internet.